Buckingham Nicks: Artwork

+Promotion

 Despite their efforts, Buckingham Nicks was virtually ignored by the promotional staff at Polydor Records.
 Polydor took out an advertisement titled "Polydor's Treasure Map" in the September 1, 1973 edition of Record World, which showcased Buckingham Nicks as one of their several new releases.
 In the October 27 edition of Billboard, Buckingham Nicks was amongst the artists that were planned to be featured on a promotional billboard in Sunset Strip.
 Nicks commented that she "couldn't even find our album in the record shops, let alone hear it on the radio."
 Thanks, however, to airplay by several Birmingham, Alabama disc jockeys, the album got well-received exposure during the WJLN-FM progressive rock evening hours, and the duo managed to cultivate a relatively small and concentrated fan base in that market.
 Elsewhere in the country, the album did not prove to be commercially successful and was soon deleted from the label's catalog.
 Disheartened, Nicks and Buckingham would spend much of the rest of 1973 continuing to work outside of the music industry to pay rent, with manager Martin Pichinson releasing them from their management contract.

 However, shortly after the album's release, Mick Fleetwood, while evaluating recording studios, heard "Frozen Love" played back through studio monitors at Sound City by Keith Olsen.
 Fleetwood would go on to invite the duo to join his band, Fleetwood Mac, on New Year's Eve 1974.
 Later, Buckingham met with Fleetwood and Christine and John McVie at the Mexican restaurant El Carmen, with Nicks later joining the group after her waitress shift at Clementine's, still wearing her flapper costume.

 Tour

-Buckingham Nicks toured that year in the America to promote Buckingham Nicks.
-During their performance at Troubadour in Los Angeles, the duo opened for John Prine and had further accompaniment on guitar from Waddy Wachtel.
+Buckingham Nicks toured the US in 1973 to promote Buckingham Nicks.
+During their performance at the Troubadour in Los Angeles, the duo opened for John Prine and had further accompaniment on guitar from Waddy Wachtel.
 Nat Freedland reviewed their performance in the November 10, 1973 edition of Billboard and called them "a lackluster male-female acoustic duo who towards the end of their set showed a couple of songs with chart possibilities."
 Writing for Cashbox, Eliot Skuler was more complimentary of the show and highlighted the duo's "tight energetic harmonies and intricate, primarily acoustic arrangements."

 Bootlegged recordings from two concerts in Tuscaloosa and Birmingham, Alabama have surfaced on the internet.
 These tours featured performances of "Rhiannon", "Blue Letter", and "Monday Morning" which would all appear on the Fleetwood Mac album, along with "I Don't Want to Know" which later appeared on Rumours.
 They also performed "Sorcerer" and songs from the Buckingham Nicks album.
 The touring band consisted of bassist Tom Moncrieff, who later played bass on Nicks' first solo album Bella Donna, drummer Gary "Hoppy" Hodges, who played drums on Buckingham Nicks, and Wachtel on guitar.

-Moncrieff and Hodges later formed the band Sinai 48 with a new singer-songwriter duo in 2006, marking the first reunion of any Buckingham Nicks members aside from the continued collaboration of Buckingham and Nicks.